Gold bars and coins on a table.

 How Do You Sell Your Gold After Withdrawal?

 Many custodians offer buyback programs, allowing you to sell your physical gold back to them.
-These programs are often straightforward, and the gold is shipped back to the depository where you’ll receive a cash payment.
+These programs are often straightforward, and the gold is shipped back to the depository, where you’ll receive a cash payment.

 Conclusion: Is Gold IRA Physical Possession Right for You?